hmeid/ECE-143-Project-Group-1/README.md

             produce_line_graph(df_viz): Plots the number of trips vs. the days of the year.

-            plot_weekday_avg_speed(dataframe): Plots the weekday average speed vs the hour of the day.
+            plot_weekday_avg_speed(dataframe): Plots the weekday average speed vs. the hour of the day.

             produce_heatmap(df_viz): Creates heatmap of traffic speed over the days of the week and the hour of the day.